adamsilver/fdpb/05-Multiple-Select.md

 ## Action buttons versus select box

 - Sometimes it's not just a button, sometimes it's a selection, like apply filter.
-But better to go to other page
+But better to go to other page probably.
+Like for Universal Credit, we have a page that selects people to be allocated to another agent.
+That means the user selects people, then chooses who to allocate it to then presses the button.
+Better as a flow, at least to start with.
 - other thing is, can have modes.
 Modes that say "browse mode" or "manage mode".
 Only show checkboxes when users wants to manage stuff.
 One thing per page principle type thing.

 This little gizmo has much to be discussed.